timovijn/SocialDistanceMonitor/README.md

 As stated before, object detection is implemented through the YOLO object detection system.
 The three required files are stored locally to allow configuration before being loaded for the algorithm to use.
 The processed frame from one step earlier is further processed by `blob = cv2.dnn.blobFromImage()`.
 In our case, this function is used to create a 4-dimensional blob from the frame with swapped Blue and Red channels.

-At this point, the artificial network can be initialised by `net = cv2.dnn.readNetFromDarknet()` which takes the weight file and configuration file as input.
+The artificial network is initialised by `net = cv2.dnn.readNetFromDarknet()` which takes the weight file and configuration file as input.
 The input to this network is then set by `net.setInput()` and layer outputs are obtained by `net.forward()`.
+This output is used to determine bounding boxes of the objects that have been detected to be of class ‘person’ with a confidence value of at least a user set value.

+## (3) Perspective change

 # Experiments & Data

-**What type of data / Data source / How much data / Preprocessing steps / Explicit experiments (Experiment description → Hypothesis → Result) / Performance / Robustness / Ablation study / Shortcomings**
+**What type of data • Data source • How much data • Preprocessing steps • Explicit experiments (Experiment description → Hypothesis → Result) / Performance / Robustness • Ablation study • Shortcomings**

 # Conclusion

-**Summary / Learning curve / Future work**
+**Summary • Learning curve • Future work**